core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Clarifications on Using a Countersignature

-Note that the literature commonly refers to a countersignature as a signature computed by a principal A over a document already protected by a different principal B.
+Note that the literature commonly refers to a countersignature as a signature computed by an entity A over a document already protected by a different entity B.

 However, the COSE_Countersignature0 structure belongs to the set of abbreviated countersignatures defined in {{Sections 3.2 and 3.3 of I-D.ietf-cose-countersign}}, which were designed primarily to deal with the problem of encrypted group messaging, but where it is required to know who originated the message.

-Since the parameters for computing or verifying the abbreviated countersignature generated by A are provided by the same context used to describe the security processing performed by B and to be countersigned, these structures are applicable also when the two principals A and B are actually the same one, like the sender of a Group OSCORE message protected in group mode.
+Since the parameters for computing or verifying the abbreviated countersignature generated by A are provided by the same context used to describe the security processing performed by B and to be countersigned, these structures are applicable also when the two entities A and B are actually the same one, like the sender of a Group OSCORE message protected in group mode.

 ## The 'kid' and 'kid context' parameters # {#sec-cose-object-kid}